allegroai/clearml-docs/docs/deploying_clearml/clearml_server_config.md

 ### CORS Configuration

-In the ClearML Server's `/opt/clearml/config/apiserver.conf` file's `cors` section, you can configure CORS settings:
+To enable CORS on your ClearML File Server, edit the ClearML Server's `/opt/clearml/config/apiserver.conf` file's `cors` section.
+For example:

 ```
 cors {